HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

         print(f"\nFailed to parse {format_type.upper()} response")
 ```

-This code demonstrates how to parse each type of response.
+This code shows how to parse each type of response.
 For the Python dictionary, we use `ast.literal_eval()`.
 For JSON, we use the built-in `json` module, and for YAML, we use the `pyyaml` library's `safe_load()` function.

-By using these different formats and parsing methods, we can see how structured generation can produce outputs that are not only human-readable but also easily processable by machines.
+By using these different formats and parsing methods, structured generation produces outputs that are not only human-readable, but also easily processable by machines.
 This flexibility is what allows us to integrate LLM outputs into broader workflows.

 As a final example, we will process a larger list of file formats, create a dictionary of their responses indexed by the topic with answers as values, and save it to disk as a JSON file.